inc0/kolla-ansible-workshop/chapter1.md

 #### Configure networking
 Now we need to specify few details regarding our networking configuration.

 First let's specify address which all internal APIs will use.
 This address will be managed by keepalived and HAProxy will use it for load balancing.
-Use address specified in handout.
+Use this address:
 ```
-kolla_internal_vip_address: "10.0.1.2"
+kolla_internal_vip_address: "10.1.0.250"
 ```

 Now interfaces configuration.
 Kolla requires 2 interfaces minimum.
 One for control plane and another for flat network for Neutron.
 You can specify more interfaces for various roles, you can find more details about that here: https://docs.openstack.org/developer/kolla-ansible/production-architecture-guide.html#network-configuration